fordtheriver/E-Bike-Speedometer-and-BMS-Interface/README.md

 # E-Bike-Speedometer-and-BMS-Interface

 **Updated 7/25/19** Completed, manufactured, and test REV4 of board.
 It works!
-Currently updated REV3 to include a connector for a 12V headlight.
+REV3 is also complete.

-This repository includes information needed to built a display to output relevant information for an electric bicycle.
-Speed, mileage, power, current, pack voltage and individual cell voltages are some of the values that this system can output.
-The five components in this system include an Arduino Nano, 20x4 LCD screen, a JBDTools-based Battery Management System, DC/DC converter and a Hall-Effect Sensor.
+This repository includes information needed to built a display to output the speed, mileage, power, current, pack voltage, individual cell voltage abd State of Charge of an electric bicycle/powerwall using an Arduino Nano!
 This repository includes the necessary Arduino files, a custom Arduino shield PCB designed in EAGLE and various information about the components required to build this system.

-My ebike uses the Cyclone 3000 ebike kit.
-The throttle/ignition has a built in switch on the B+ line.
-My system draws power from the B+ after this switch so that if the switch opens, the system turns off.
-I recommend configuring your system this way so that it only draws power when the bike is on.
+There are two versions of this system which you can build:
+**REV3:** This is a simple board that requires little soldering or PCB design experience.
+Beginners start here!
+**REV4:** This board is identical to REV3 but it embedds the arduino nano onto the board, instead of through-hole mounting a off-the-shelf arduino nano.
+Both REV's function identically.
+Think of REV3 as a demo board where you can develop firmware and prototype the system.
+REV4 gets into the low level side and allows for greater custimizations and smaller size.

 Here is a brief list describing the necessary high level components for this system.

 1. Arduino Nano.
 REV4 embeds the ATmega328P micrcoprocessor on the board to significantly reduce system size and weight.

 2. [20x4 LCD Display with I2C.](https://www.ebay.com/sch/i.html?_from=R40&_trksid=m570.l1313&_nkw=20x4+i2c+lcd+&_sacat=0).
 The I2C communication bus drastically reduces the number of wires going to the LCD and the \#include <LiquidCrystal_I2C.h> library seamlessly integrates the I2C protocol into your arduino.